stevenzhujr/Website/content/about.md

 slug = "about"
 +++

-I am a Senior studying computer engineering at the [University of California, Santa Barbara.](https://www.ucsb.edu/)
+I am a fourth year computer engineering student studying at the [University of California, Santa Barbara.](https://www.ucsb.edu/)

+### Work Experience
+I interned at Northrop Grumman as a system engineer during the summer of 2025.
+As my first technical role, it greatly deepened my understanding as a system engineer.
+To learn more about it, [click here.](/experiences/ng)

+I am a member of [OCAQ II](https://ocaqpi.ece.ucsb.edu/) as part of Professor Daniel Blumenthal's lab at UCSB.
+My current project involves measuring the quality factor and dispersion of various photonic integrated devices and designing photonic chips using gdsfactory and KLayout.

+I am also working part-time at UCSB as a [Facility Services Operator](https://conferences.ucsb.edu/student-employment), where I have developed strong interpersonal and time management skills.

 ### Courses